zylo117/Yet-Another-EfficientDet-Pytorch/readme.md

 ___
 # Update log

+[2020-04-07] fix anchors issues, please pull the latest code to apply the fix.

 [2020-04-06] adapt anchor from the original.

 [2020-04-05] performs almost the same as the original

 # Pretrained weights

+the weights will be aviliable once I test the mAP, just wait for a little bit longer.

 | coefficient | pth_download | onnx_download | mAP 0.5:0.95(This Repo) | mAP 0.5:0.95(Official) |
 | :----------: | :--------: | :-----------: | :--------: | :-----: |